The Reputation – State of the Nation · 2026

 The UK estate agency industry has never had an independent, data-driven reputation benchmark.
 Vendors choose agents on shopfront feel, a neighbour's word, and the headline fee.
 The data the public actually leaves behind — hundreds of thousands of Google reviews, replies, star ratings, withdrawal rates — has never been pulled together in one place.

-Reputation State of the Nation changes that.
-We've built the first complete map of UK estate agent reputation: every office, every postcode, validated against Google's own data, then joined to real transaction outcomes from TwentyEA Insight.
+The Reputation – State of the Nation changes that.
+We've built the first complete map of UK estate agent reputation: every office, every postcode, validated against the ViewAgents Data Harvest, then joined to real transaction outcomes.
 The findings are unambiguous.
 Reviews matter.
 The agent you choose materially affects whether your property actually sells.

 The headline findings